More and more I begin to question if we can make a change to our youth sports programs and most of all, our youth Physical Education programs.

 - Fundraisers can be used to invest in Kettlebells so on days that sports are played, instead of sitting out / waiting on line, kids are doing farmer walks, cleans, squats, swings, rows, etc.

-CrossFit has probably done the best job of getting into the schools and some forward thinking teachers / administrators have implemented a solid fitness program into the schools from their love of CrossFit.
+In the early 2000s, CrossFit had probably done the best job of getting into the schools and some forward thinking teachers / administrators have implemented a solid fitness program into the schools from their love of CrossFit.
+With the NHSSCA, we are now seeing highly qualified Strength Coaches in the schools.

 Like ANY certification, be it CrossFit or The USC Cert, there will be different / varied levels of expertise and dedication to their craft.
 NOT all Coaches are the same, not in college settings, pro settings or any setting.